baileytnguyen/charles-stock-analyst-chatbot/README.md

 5. **Set up environment variables:**

-   - Download the [.env](http://_vscodecontentref_/11) file from your Teams Agile Group Project and place it in the root directory of the project.
+   - Create .env file and place it in the root directory of the project.
+Reference sampleenv

 6. **Run the application:**
    ```sh